Battle at Gaza (1239): Expedition to Gaza

-The Battle
+Battle

 The remaining Crusaders faced the Egyptians for battle.
 Amaury ordered his crossbowmen to fire, eventually running out of crossbow bolts.
 Noticing a deep, narrow passage between two dunes that might provide cover, the knights rushed forward and dispersed.
 In the meantime the Egyptian cavalry had also arrived.
 Instead of storming the heavily armored knights in the narrow passage, they began a mock attack and fake retreat.
 The Franks fell into the trap and rode after the retreating Egyptians in a disorderly manner, leaving the passage.
 The sanctuary then was closed and the Egyptian cavalry surrounded the knights.
 Many were killed, including Henry of Bar.
 Amaury, dozens of other nobles and many soldiers were taken prisoner, to be held for over 17 months.

 Aftermath

 When the main army arrived in Ascalon, they met Walter of Jaffa and Hugo of Burgundy who reported on the desperate situation of at Gaza.
 The main army, led by the Teutonic Knights, then advanced towards Gaza.
 Soon they met fleeing refugees and their Muslim pursuers.
 The Egyptian army was not strong enough to take on the entire Crusader army and retreated to Gaza while the Franks occupied the corpse-strewn battlefield.
 Theobald intended to pursue the enemy army, but refrained from doing so when Armand de Lavoie pointed out that the Muslims would kill their prisoners in the event of an attack.
 This battle and the previous encounter under Peter of Dreux were to remain the only battles of the Barons' Crusade.
 In August 1240, Richard of Cornwall, leading his own force of Crusaders, came to an understanding with al-Salih Ayyub, who was in the civil war with his uncle al-Salih Ismail.
 On 23 April 1241, they exchanged Muslim prisoners with Christian captives.
 The Crusade ended with Richard's departure on 3 May 1241.